10 Best Lord of the Rings Board Games 2024

 Ages (complexity): 12+

-It’s set in the years after Bilbo’s journey and before Frodo’s and as a result, it gives a lot of options on how to approach it.
+It’s set in the years after Bilbo’s journey and before Frodo’s and as it’s not forced to mold around a story with a known ending, it gives players free rein on how to approach it.

-You play as one of the heroes (elf, Rohirrim, or a ranger), wandering around Middle-Earth and completing various quests, doing good.
+You play as one of the heroes (elf, Rohirrim, or a ranger), wandering around Middle-Earth and completing various quests, doing good (preferably).
 Alternatively, one player can play as Sauron, trying to advance his evil plot and hinder the players.

 How is Middle-Earth Quest played?